vhaghani26/python_focus_group/Session_05/session5.md

 print('%s %.3f %d %e' % (txt, num, 2.1, .1))
 ```

 Now for the fun reveal: this is ugly!
 It works, but it's more complicated than simply printing the arguments after variables have been assigned (it's more useful for more complicated situations).
-I've NEVER had to use this string format.
+I rarely use this string format.
 I prefer f-strings (Method 3).

 ### Method 2: `str.format()`